 Our shop is located directly next door to the bakery in our milling arch where we offer a range of carefully selected goods from local suppliers we know and trust.

-You can also pick up produce made on site at the bakery such as our stone ground flour, house roasted coffee, granola, butter and preserves.
+You can also pick up produce made on site at the bakery such as our stone ground flour, house roasted coffee, house made chocolate, granola, butter, pickles and preserves.

 We stock a range of UK-grown organic fruit and vegetables from trusted regular suppliers; as well as dried goods, unpackaged pulses, grains, seeds and nuts, baking equipment, books, ceramics, wine, beer and cider, eggs, cheese, chocolate, and fresh ice cream.

-Pop in 8am to 5pm 7 days a week to browse the shelves and gather round the communal table to enjoy something from our daily lunch service.
+The shop is open everyday from 8am to 7pm, so pop in to browse the shelves or gather round the communal table to enjoy something from our daily breakfast, brunch or lunch service.